I never set out to be a Christian author, speaker, or website owner.

-Maybe it’s because the Internet didn’t exist back then like it did today.
+Maybe it’s because the Internet didn’t exist back then like it does today.

 Maybe it’s because I didn’t see other speakers around me growing up, so I didn’t know it was an option.

-Maybe it was because, at that point in my life, I wasn’t yet asking questions like, How to know God’s will for your life?
+Maybe it was because, at that point in my life, I wasn’t yet asking questions like, “What is God’s will for my life?”

 I thought I’d be a stay-at-home mom, a schoolteacher, a research psychologist, or even a famous country singer…